Medium Difficult Bible Quiz about Bible Characters.

 -

-Who was standing in the doorway to greet the first two visitors who arrived at Jesus' tomb after his resurrection?
+Who was standing in the doorway to greet the first two visitors who arrived at the tomb after Jesus' resurrection?

 a.
 Mary, the mother of Jesus, met the visitors.